 To ensure that you have chosen the right tool for your company, you need to establish your requirements first and compare them with the list of technical system features.
 Depending on your needs and work habits, you can identify and prioritize different system features.

 If you require providing different levels of access to users based on their status in the company.
-And you will need to find a bug tacking tool that offers field-level, bug-level, feature-level and project-level permissions.
+And you will need to find a bug tracking tool that offers field-level, bug-level, feature-level and project-level permissions.

 Application lifecycle management systems